-Labour Market Service has been monitoring the inflow of service providers since 1997.
+Given a long border with new EU-member states, Austria imposed transition agreements on the new EU-10-MS (2004) and EU-2-MS (2007), involving regulations on labour migration (labour market testing) - thereby curtailing free mobility of labour -and on posted work (for certain occupations and industries) - thereby curtailing free mobility of services.
+The Austrian Labour Market Service has been monitoring the inflow of service providers since 1997.
 It differentiates between liberalised services, which may enter freely - in this case the service provision is only documented / registered (Entsendebestätigung) - and controlled services for which certain restrictions prevail (Entsendebewilligung).
 In the latter case it is in the national interest to protect the domestic service providers from foreign competition.
 Accordingly, an authorisation has to be requested which in effect has to state that the national interests are not jeopardised by the specific service provision (complementarity to national services).
 The services sheltered from competition from cross-border service providers are gardening, certain services in the stone, metal and construction industry, security and cleaning services, home care services and social work.

 In spite of the restrictions on services mobility and labour market testing, both, the number of service providers and of migrants, continued to increase after 2004.
 The number of migrants (wage and salary earners) from the new EU-12 MS increased between 2003 and 2010 by some 40,000, i.e., by more than 70%, to 89,000.
-When the transition regulations ended for E10-MS in 2011, the inflow received a real boost, reaching an employment level of workers from EU12 of 143,000 (+54,000 or 61% within just one year).
+When the transition regulations ended for E10-MS in 2011, the inflow received a further boost, reaching an employment level of workers from EU12 of 143,000 (+54,000 or 61% within just one year).
 Their share amongst the workers with non-Austrian citizenship increased from 15% in 2003 to 27% in 2012 and their share in the total workforce reached 4.1%.

-As far as service provision is concerned, the total number of service providers excluding intercompany transfers (Entsendebestätigung and Entsendebewilligung) increased from 3,070 in the year 2000 to 5,300 in 2012, i.e. by 2,200 or 72%.
+As far as service provision is concerned, the total number of service providers excluding intercompany transfers (Entsendebestätigung and Entsendebewilligung) increased from 3,070 in the year 2000 to 5,300 in 2012, i.e., by 2,200 or 72%.
 This number represents 0.2% of the Austrian salaried workforce.
 As the service providers work for a maximum of half a year in Austria, the proportion of the volume of labour is even smaller.
-It can be taken from Figure 24 that the number of posted workers has been increasing significantly between 2003 and 2004, largely from the new EU-MS. The numbers declined in the wake of the economic recession 2008/2009 but picked up again in 2010 to the level of 2004, losing momentum thereafter.
+It can be taken from Figure 27 that the number of posted workers has been increasing significantly between 2003 and 2004, largely from the new EU-MS. The numbers declined in the wake of the economic recession 2008/2009 but picked up again in 2010 to the level of 2004, losing momentum thereafter.

-In view of restrictions on cross-border service provision in certain occupations, many persons from the new EU-MS set up a business as independent contractors/self-employed, largely self-employed homecare service providers and to a lesser extent certain building services.
+In view of restrictions on cross-border service provision in certain occupations, many persons from the new EU-MS set up a business as independent contractors/self-employed, largely self-employed homecare service providers and to a lesser extent certain building services providers.
 In addition, the number of cross-border service providers from the EU-12 increased substantially after enlargement, both in the liberalised occupations and the ones protected from competition; the former increased from 79 in 2003 to 2,600 in 2004.
 Their numbers peaked in 2010, the year before the end of transition regulations at 4,800 and halved thereafter as unfettered free services mobility came into effect.
 Cross-border service provision by third country citizens was less dynamic but reached a high of 2,800 in 2012.
 The most important third country source of service providers in 2012 was Bosnia-Herzegovina (1,600 posted workers), followed by Croatia, Macedonia and Serbia.
 The largest number of posted workers was found in the construction sector, followed by manufacturing and the entertainment sector.